VDT-2048/TGEDG-Net/README.md

 # TGEDG-Net

-A Novel MEF-induced Stripe Inpainting Method for Blade Reflection-Encoded Images
+A Novel Multi-Exposure Fusion-induced Stripe Inpainting Method for Blade Reflection-Encoded Images

 The dataset and source code will be published soon.